 Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

-But what about non-beach people who want to enjoy nice weather, even though the temperature dropped well below zero in their own country?
+Hmmm, but what about non-beach people who want to enjoy nice weather, even though the temperature dropped well below zero in their own country?
 What about people who yearn for warmth, sun and fresh air in the mountains?
-In general, what about outdoorsy people who feel bored on the beach?
+What about outdoorsy people who feel bored on the beach but want to explore islands?

-If laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of warm and beautiful getaway, go to Tenerife!
-It's heaven on earth - it offers everything which all mountain afficionados, nature lovers, outdoor addicted and sightseeing enthusiasts need.
+Well, if laying out on the beach and sipping drinks for a whole day isn't your idea of a good time, but you're fascinated by Canary Islands and in need of warm and beautiful getaway, go to Tenerife!
+It's true heaven on earth - it offers everything which all mountain afficionados, nature lovers, outdoor addicted and sightseeing enthusiasts need.

 1. Hike in Teide National Park

 What I need to mention here is that the best you can do to visit the highest volcano in Europe is to book the cable car's ride at least few days in advance.
 It's more than probable that when you arrive at the ticket office without booking, there will be no places left.
 We booked tickets online on Sunday and the nearest ride available was on Thursday.
-That was the end of May so it wasn't even the high season.
+That was the end of May - it wasn't even the high season.
+I can only guess how many days in advance one needs to buy tickets in August...

-What I really appreciate about this National Park is that you can comfortably travel by car - national roads TF38 and TF21 will take you to the the most interesting spots of Teide region.
-And you don't need to take photos in a hurry, leaning out of the car window - there are many view points with parking space along the road which allow you to contemplate the landscapes as long as you wish.
+What I really appreciate about this National Park is that you can comfortably travel there by car - national roads TF38 and TF21 will take you to the most interesting spots of Teide region.
+And you don't need to take photos in a hurry, leaning out of the car window - there are many view points with lots of parking space along the road which allow you to contemplate all those astounding landscapes as long as you wish.
+Take your time there because good moments tend to fly

-Last but not least, Teide National Park isn't only about the volcano - there are loads of other great hiking trails which will take take your breath away.
-The diverse vegetation and out of this world landforms vary greatly, so you may want to reserve at least a few days for Teide National Park.
+Last but not least, Teide National Park isn't only about the volcano - there are loads of other great hiking trails which will take your breath away.
+Short, long, steep, flat, in the forest, out on the plain - there's really a lot of hiking options to choose from.
+Also, diverse vegetation and out of this world landforms vary greatly, so you may want to reserve at least a few days for Teide National Park.

 Just get yourself a map, sunscreen and sunglasses (it's always sunny there) and start exploring this natural gem of Tenerife!